Róbert Wessman

-Wilhelm Róbert Wessman (born 4 October 1969) is an Icelandic business executive and founder of the pharmaceutical and biotechnology companies Alvotech and Alvogen.
+Wilhelm Róbert Wessman (born 4 October 1969) is an Icelandic businessman, and the founder and leader of several pharmaceutical and biotechnology companies including Actavis, Alvogen, Adalvo, Lotus and Alvotech.

 Early life

 Wessman was born in Reykjavík on 4 October 1969 to Wilhelm Wessman, a business person, and Ólöf Svafarsdóttir Wessman, a beautician.
 He grew up in Seltjarnarnes and moved to Mosfellsbær when he was six years old.
-He went to school at Menntaskólinn við Sund and received a bachelor's degree in business administration from the University of Iceland in 1993.
-After graduating, he worked for Samskip for seven years, first in the finance department, then in the sales department, before finally serving as the CEO of the firm and moving to Germany.
+He graduated from Menntaskólinn við Sund high school and received a bachelor's degree in business administration from the University of Iceland in 1993.
+After graduating, he worked for Icelandic shipping firm Samskip for seven years, first in the finance department, then as CEO of its operations in Germany.
 During that time he also taught mathematics on a part-time basis at the University of Iceland.
+Wessman has spoken at length about his struggles with dislexia in school but also credits those challenges with giving him determination and the ability to focus on big-picture goals in his later professional life.

 Career

 Since 1999, Wessman's career has been focused on the generics and biosimilars sectors of the pharmaceuticals industry.
 The two domains differ significantly in terms of what they make and sell, but the business challenge common to both is to make and distribute lower-cost versions of brand-name therapeutics whose patent protection has expired.